2021–2022 Dutch cabinet formation: Informateur Tjeenk Willink

 Herman Tjeenk Willink was appointed informateur for three weeks on 6 April, a role he had fulfilled five times before.
 In the first week he held talks with the parliamentary leaders, this time the smaller parties first.
 As a period of rest, he did not invite parliamentary leaders in the second week, but among others Nationale Ombudsman Reinier van Zutphen and chair of the Social and Economic Council Mariëtte Hamer.
 In the weekend, Segers retracted his exclusion of cooperation with Rutte, but nevertheless preferred opposition.
 In the invitation to parliamentary leaders for meetings in the third week, Tjeenk Willink indicated that more time had to be taken for the formation, but that a recovery plan for the corona crisis had to be worked out quickly.
-Farid Azarkan (DENK), Wilders and Eerdmans were critical of this approach, which no longer was about the (lack of) trust in Rutte.
+Farid Azarkan (DENK), Wilders and Van der Plas were critical of this approach, which no longer was about the (lack of) trust in Rutte.

-Mutual trust was again under pressure after, according to RTL Nieuws, a Council of Ministers decided at the end of 2019 to deliberately provide the House of Representatives with incomplete information about the Dutch childcare benefits scandal.
+Mutual trust was again under pressure after, according to RTL Nieuws, a Council of Ministers decided at the end of 2019 to deliberately provide the House of Representatives with incomplete information about the childcare benefits scandal.
 Parliamentary leaders Rutte, Kaag and Hoekstra had attended the Council of Ministers as ministers.
-Rutte indicated that "nothing inappropriate" had happened and the Council of Ministers decided to release the minutes.
+Rutte indicated that "nothing inappropriate" had happened, and the Council of Ministers decided to release the minutes.
 During the debate on 29 April, the demissionary cabinet survived a motion of no confidence.

 Tjeenk Willink had decided to wait until after this debate to present his final report, which he handed over on 30 April.
 In his report he indicated that the substantive formation could start.
 According to Tjeenk Willink, only BIJ1, PVV and SP explicitly ruled out governing with Rutte.
 Polls published around the time of the debate with Tjeenk Willink on 12 May also showed that fewer voters ruled out a coalition with Rutte.

 Informateur Hamer

 Scouting

-After the debate with Tjeenk Willink on 12 May, SER-chairman Mariëtte Hamer was nominated as informateur by Kaag and Rutte, which was approved by the House of Representatives.
-Her task was to first work towards recovery and transition policy after the corona crisis.
-Only after that, according to the motion, did she have to look for a coalition to form a government.
+After the debate with Tjeenk Willink on 12 May, SER chairwoman Mariëtte Hamer was nominated as informateur by Kaag and Rutte, a decision approved by the House of Representatives.
+Her primary task was to focus on recovery and transition policy following the COVID-19 crisis.
+Only after addressing this did she need to work on forming a coalition government, according to the motion.

 Like her predecessors, she invited the - after a split 18 - parliamentary leaders for a meeting on 17 and 18 May.
 Although the discussions were largely substantive, they were also asked about coalition preferences.
 Kaag expressed for the first time a preference for a specific coalition, consisting of VVD, CDA, D66, PvdA and GL.
+In the week of 24 May, Hamer held discussions grouped around themes suggested by the parties.
+That same week, Omtzigt was replaced for four months, which made it easier for the CDA to negotiate with Rutte, according to NRC Handelsblad.